offscale/cdd-python/README.md

 Some of these problems can be solved dynamically, however in doing so one loses developer-tool insights.
 There is no code-completion, and likely the CLI parser won't provide you with the enumeration of possibilities.

-### Example
+### Approach
-All 4 of these can convert to each other.
+Traverse the AST, and emit the modifications, such that each of these 4 can convert to each other.

 #### Docstring
 ```reStructuredText